 Trump administration freezes $18 billion in infrastructure funding to New York, home of Schumer and Jeffries

+Russ Vought, head of the White House Office of Management and Budget, announced the freeze in a post on X, saying funding for the Hudson Tunnel Project and Second Avenue Subway would be halted pending a review that will be delayed due to furloughs during the funding lapse.

-Although Vought didn't mention Senate Minority Leader Chuck Schumer or House Democratic Leader Hakeem Jeffries, New York is home to both Democratic leaders, and Republicans have been placing full blame with them for the shutdown.
-Specifically, Vought said work on the Hudson Tunnel Project and Second Avenue Subway will be stopped.
+New York is home to both Senate Minority Leader Chuck Schumer and House Democratic Leader Hakeem Jeffries, and the Department of Transportation linked the leaders to the project freeze in its announcement.

-Vought said the funds will be "put on hold to ensure funding is not flowing based on unconstitutional DEI principles."
-He said the Department of Transportation would be announcing more details soon.
+Vought said the federal money for the two projects will be "put on hold to ensure funding is not flowing based on unconstitutional DEI principles."
 DEI refers to "diversity, equity and inclusion" policies, which have been top targets of the Trump administration.

+In a statement, the Transportation Department said the infrastructure projects are "under administrative review to determine whether any unconstitutional practices are occurring."
+Transportation Secretary Sean Duffy, the statement said, believes "subsidizing infrastructure contracts with taxpayer dollars based on discriminatory principles is unconstitutional, counter to civil rights laws, and a waste of taxpayer resources."

+"The department is focusing on these projects because they are arguably the largest infrastructure initiatives in the western hemisphere, and the American people want to see them completed quickly and efficiently," DOT said.
+"Until USDOT's quick administrative review is complete, project reimbursements cannot be processed, including a $300 million disbursement for the 2nd Avenue Subway."

 New York City voters also lean heavily Democratic.